jonathanhogg/flitter-kinect/README.md

 : Whether to flip the image vertically.
 Default is `false`.

 `near=`*DISTANCE*
-: The near clip plane of the depth camera, in millimetres.
+: The near time-of-flight clip sphere of the depth camera, in metres.
 Depths smaller than this will be considered to be invalid.
-Default is `500`.
+Default is `0.5`.

 `far=`*DISTANCE*
-: The far clip plane of the depth camera, in millimetres.
+: The near time-of-flight clip sphere of the depth camera, in metres.
 Depths larger than this will be considered to be invalid.
-Default is `4500`.
+Default is `4.5`.

 `near_value=`*VALUE*
 : The output channel value to use for distances at `near`.
 Default is `1`.